 The club was founded in 1881 following a meeting in the Cherry Tree Inn and was known as the Broom Hills CC.
-The first President was Reverend G W Keightley and Vice President Mr. Alfred Mottram Rankin who first allowed the ground to be used for cricket.
+The first President was Reverend G W Keightley (Harold Rankin's father-in-law) and vicar of Great Stambridge Church; and Vice President Alfred Mottram Rankin who first allowed the ground to be used for cricket.
 The first fixture is believed to have been against a side from Leigh and took place on 3rd June 1881 in Leigh on Bentall's Meadow behind where the Grand Hotel now stands.
-The President played in the first match along with William Rankin the 15 year old son of Alfred.
-Also playing were two members of the Wiseman family James and George, Oyster Merchants and farmers of Paglesham.
+The President played in the first match along with William Rankin, the 15 year old son of Alfred.
+Also playing were two members of the Wiseman family, James and George, oyster merchants and farmers of Paglesham.
 The remainder of the team was made up of local people possibly connected with the Rankin family business.
-Alfred Hunt (Tailor), Frank Arthy (Solicitors clerk), Alfred Warren, (Butcher), Walter Smith (Miller's clerk), Henry Groves and Lewis Hammann (both Engine fitters) and finally Charles Shelley of the family of Thatchers who still trade from Hockley to this day.
+Alfred Hunt (tailor), Frank Arthy (solicitor's clerk), Alfred Warren (butcher), Walter Smith (miller's clerk), Henry Groves and Lewis Hammann (both engine fitters) and finally Charles Shelley of the family of thatchers who still trade from Hockley to this day.

 The ground is on well drained sandy soil 400 yards north of the end of the River Roach (previously Roche or Broomhill - hence the name of the house and the meadow on which the club play).
 The south side is known as the River End and the north side as the Cherry Tree End as the Cherry Tree pub is only 350 yards away.

-Since the late 1940’s the wicket has always been considered a Batsman’s wicket giving a true bounce.
-In the 1940, 50’s and 60’s tending the wicket was overseen by Donald Rankin who spent many hours on it and also made many runs on it.
-This very important job was taken on by Alf Wheal, a very good all round cricketer himself and he maintained the high standard of the wicket and outfield right up to 2005.
+Since the late 1940’s the wicket has always been considered a batsman’s wicket giving a true bounce.
+In the 1940's, 50’s and 60’s tending the wicket was overseen by Donald Rankin who spent many hours on it and also made many runs on it.
+This very important job was taken on by Alf Wheal, a very good all round cricketer himself, and he maintained the high standard of the wicket and outfield right up to 2005.

 The trees on the west and north of the ground were planted in the 1960’s and have been left to grow naturally without attention.
-Access to the ground has always been immediately opposite the Cherry tree pub on the Stambridge Road out of Rochford.
+Access to the ground has always been immediately opposite the Cherry Tree Pub (now part of a small chain known as The Pie & Pints Inns) on the Stambridge Road out of Rochford.

 Although there was a second XI fielded on occasions in the past the club began playing a 2nd XI in the Mid-Essex League in 1988 and a 3rd XI in 2009.
 There have been occasional 4th XI games which we hope will become more regular in the future.